kengzzzz/discord-rs/README.md

 The bot source is mounted into the container and `cargo watch -x run` keeps it running whenever files change.

+## Architecture

+Shared services such as the Discord HTTP client, reqwest client, in-memory cache, MongoDB connection and Redis pool are bundled into a [`Context`](src/context.rs) struct.
+Create a `Context` when the bot starts and pass `Arc<Context>` references to tasks and handlers.
+This avoids global state and makes testing easier by allowing mocked services.

 ## Production

 To build a production image and run it: